-HYGIENE
+THINK HYGIENE

-- Wear a face mask at all times, except when eating, drinking or sleeping - you may remove your mask when you are outside and able to keep two metres apart from others

-See WHO guidance on wearing a mask - Clean your hands before putting on and after taking off your mask and avoid touching your eyes, nose and mouth.
+- Wear a face mask at all times, except when eating, drinking or sleeping - You may remove your mask if you feel the need to avoid the risk of heatstroke when you are outside and able to keep two metres apart from others See WHO guidance on wearing a mask - Clean your hands before putting on and after taking off your mask and avoid touching your eyes, nose and mouth.
 If possible, wash your hands with soap and warm water for at least 30 seconds.
 Otherwise use hand sanitiser - Replace masks as soon as they become damp and wash them daily - A face shield is not an acceptable alternative to a mask.
-They should only be used to prevent infection of the eye area or in situations where wearing a mask would be impractical
+They should only be used to prevent infection of the eye area or in situations where wearing a mask would be impractical - Wash your hands regularly and thoroughly for at least 30 seconds, ideally using soap and warm water.
+Otherwise use hand sanitiser

-- Wash your hands regularly and thoroughly for at least 30 seconds, ideally using soap and warm water.
-Otherwise use hand sanitiser - Avoid shouting, cheering and singing, find other ways to show support or celebrate during competition, such as clapping - Ventilate rooms regularly where possible, at least every 30 minutes and for a period of several minutes each time - Avoid sharing items wherever possible.
+- Avoid shouting, cheering and singing find other ways to show support or celebrate during competition, such as clapping - Ventilate rooms regularly where possible at least every 30 minutes and for a period of several minutes each time - Avoid sharing items wherever possible.
 Always disinfect items that have been used previously by someone else - Make cashless / contactless payments at all official venues - Disinfect your dining table after eating